BlameTheKernel/Code-review/README.md

 - Check the size of the input string.
 - Search for loops, parsing loops and loops-within-loops, that process user-defined inputs.
 - strncat function and others that null-terminates its output can lead to off-by-one vulnerability.
+- Strings must finish with a null byte, check it.

 When auditing, check for the following:
 - Integer type ranges are properly checked.